 - Boost the number of online reviews by sending recent guests an email to thank them for their business, reminding them that their reviews are appreciated

 - Have a touchscreen monitor at reception, so that it’s more convenient for guests to submit their reviews during their stay or while checking out

 - Make it easy for guests to write their reviews by including links on the hotel’s social media pages

-Though the Internet enables hoteliers to reach out to potential guests around the world, the platforms where travellers post and read reviews are boundless.
-That’s why trivago provides hoteliers with a comprehensive Reputation section with their trivago Hotel Manager account.
+Though the Internet enables hoteliers to reach out to potential guests around the world, the platforms where travelers post and read reviews are boundless.
+That’s why trivago provides hoteliers with a comprehensive free reputation app in their trivago Business Studio account.